students in lab

 Award #2137824

-With support from the National Science Foundation (NSF), The Hope Center for College, Community, and Justice at Temple University—leaders in research, policy, and technical assistance to support students’ basic needs— are creating an innovative Hub (INTuitN-STEM: Investigating Non-Tuition Needs among community college STEM students) to (a) conduct collaborative research with S-STEM programs to understand and address basic needs insecurity and student access to non-tuition supports and resources and (b) create a broader community of institutions interested in building knowledge around supporting students’ basic needs.
+With support from the National Science Foundation (NSF), The Hope Center for Student Basic Needs at Temple University—leaders in research, policy, and technical assistance to support students’ basic needs— are creating an innovative Hub (INTuitN-STEM: Investigating Non-Tuition Needs among community college STEM students) to (a) conduct collaborative research with S-STEM programs to understand and address basic needs insecurity and student access to non-tuition supports and resources and (b) create a broader community of institutions interested in building knowledge around supporting students’ basic needs.

 About the S-STEM Hub Project: Investigating How Low-Income Students Approach Non-Tuition Expenses

-The INTuitN-STEM hub will build on The Hope Center’s Hope Impact Partnerships (HIP) infrastructure, a network of colleges and universities across the country working together to foster a basic needs ecosystem through (a) assessments of students’ basic needs (e.g., food, housing, access to technology and transportation, childcare) and institutional capacity; and (b) support to analyze, plan, and take action to improve students’ basic needs security and well-being.
+The INTuitN-STEM hub builds on The Hope Center’s Hope Impact Partnerships (HIP) infrastructure, a network of colleges and universities across the country working together to foster a basic needs ecosystem through (a) assessments of students’ basic needs (e.g., food, housing, access to technology and transportation, childcare) and institutional capacity; and (b) support to plan, and take action to improve students’ basic needs security and well-being.

-• Community colleges with S-STEM programs: Your college is invited to join a national, multi-year research partnership with support from National Science Foundation (NSF) to examine STEM students’ experiences with basic needs insecurity and their access to non-tuition supports and resources.
-The study will also identify points for effective intervention to support community college STEM success.
-Institutions selected for this partnership will receive $10,000 to support their research activities.
+• Research partners: Seven institutions involved in S-STEM programs to support community college STEM students with financial need receive National Science Foundation (NSF) support join a national, multi-year research partnership to examine STEM students’ experiences with basic needs insecurity and their access to non-tuition supports and resources.
+The study is also identifying points for effective intervention to support community college STEM success.

-• All other community colleges: Your college is invited to join a community of institutions dedicated to supporting STEM students’ basic needs through online convenings, newsletters, and sharing of resources created by the Hub’s work.
+• All other colleges and universities: Your institution is invited to join a community of colleges and universities dedicated to supporting STEM students’ basic needs through online convenings, newsletters, and sharing of resources created by the Hub’s work.
 Participation in this community is FREE.

 nfs benefits